IAMRonHIT/project/Gemini/modes/default-mode/fda-integration.md

 # FDA API Integration

-This document details the integration of FDA APIs into the Ron AI platform through Gemini's function calling capabilities.
+This document details the integration of FDA APIs into the IntelAgents through Gemini's function calling capabilities.

 ## Supported APIs